Data Protection Notes

 Finally, the storage duration may also be according to the statutory expiration periods, e.g. usually three years according to Sections 195 et seqq. of the German Civil Code (Bürgerliches Gesetzbuch; BGB), and in certain cases also up to thirty years.

 6. Are any data transmitted to a third country or international Organisation?

-Data transmission to third countries (countries outside of the European Economic Area - EEA) shall only take place as far as this is necessary to perform your orders (e.g. payment and securities obligations), required by law or if you have given your consent to this.
+Data transmission to third countries (countries outside of the European Economic Area - EEA) shall only take place as far as this is necessary to perform your orders (e.g. payment obligations), required by law or if you have given your consent to this.
 We will inform you separately concerning any details if required by law.

 7. What data protection rights do I have?

 Every data subject has the right to Information according to Article 15 GDPR, the right to rectification according to Article 16 GDPR, the right of erasure according to Article 17 GDPR, the right to restriction of processing according to Article 18 GDPR, the right to objection from Article 18 GDPR and the right to data portability from Article 20 GDPR.
 The right of access and the erasure right are subject to the restrictions pursuant to Sections 34 and 35 BDSG.
 Furthermore, you have a right to complain to a data protection supervisory authority (Article 77 GDPR in conjunction with Section 19 GDPR).

 8. Is there any obligation to provide data?